Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: 2d and 1d avatars of elliptic stable envelopes and the -matrix

-We need to know what happens by going from 2d to 1d.
+{\bf Procedure for 2d $\boldsymbol{\to}$ 1d reduction.} We need to know what happens by going from 2d to~1d.
 In the 3d $\to$ 2d, reduction, one considers the reduction of the theory on one of the circles of the elliptic curve.
-Similarly, the 2d $\to$ 1d result is obtained by the reduction of the theory on the remaining circle.
-This amounts to the following substitution of gauge and flavor holonomies\footnote{The precise statement in going from K-theoretic stable envelope to the cohomological one is given in \eqref{eqn: reduction to cohomology}.} (see \S\ref{sec:k-theory and cohomology limit} and \cite[\S 2.1]{DedushenkoNekrasov202109})
+Similarly, the 2d $\to$~1d result is obtained by the reduction of the theory on the remaining circle.
+This amounts to the following substitution of gauge and flavor holonomies\footnote{The precise statement in going from K-theoretic stable envelope to the cohomological one is given in \eqref{eqn: reduction to cohomology}.} (see Section~\ref{sec:k-theory and cohomology limit} and \cite[Section~2.1]{DedushenkoNekrasov202109})

 On the other hand, the holonomy associated with the topological symmetry defines K\"aher parameter in three dimensions.
-Upon 3d $\to$ 2d reduction, this becomes a theta angle, i.e. the slope parameter, as explained in Section \ref{sec:the K-theory limit}.
-By 2d $\to$ 1d reduction, it turns out that this parameter completely disappears \cite[Page 16]{DedushenkoNekrasov202109}.
+Upon 3d $\to$ 2d reduction, this becomes a theta angle, i.e., the slope parameter, as explained in Section~\ref{sec:the K-theory limit}.
+By 2d $\to$ 1d reduction, it turns out that this parameter completely disappears \cite[p.~16]{DedushenkoNekrasov202109}.
 This is consistent with the fact that cohomological stable envelopes are not dependent on extra choices like a slope.
-Therefore, one should (1) use \eqref{eq:multiplicative to additive chern roots} to replace multiplicative holonomies with additive parameters in the $\epsilon\to 0$ limit by throwing away terms of order $\mcal{O}(\epsilon^2)$, and (2) discard all $\msf{s}$-dependent factors.
+Therefore, one should (1) use \eqref{eq:multiplicative to additive chern roots} to replace multiplicative holonomies with additive parameters in the $\epsilon\to 0$ limit by throwing away terms of order $\mcal{O}\bigl(\epsilon^2\bigr)$, and (2) discard all $\msf{s}$-dependent factors.
 In this process, all gauge and flavor holonomies become additive and $\mbb{C}$-valued.